IshaqJunejo/MehranLM/README.md

     git clone https://github.com/IshaqJunejo/MehranLM.git
     ```
 - Open an Issue on this repository for any suggestion
-- Or reach out through Mail, LinkedIn, or anywhere you can find.
+- Or reach out through [Mail](mailto:ishaque.junejo.dev@gmail.com), [LinkedIn](https://www.linkedin.com/in/ishaque-junejo/), or anywhere else you can find.

 ---